 Contemporary socially-psychological thought presumes that people live and work in "a sensible world", namely a world equally shaped by events, senses and meanings.
 The social world of the acting individual is inter-subjective reality, which is under constant construction by our acts, speech, ideas and perceptions about society and ourselves.
 We construct and deconstruct "models of reality", which become reality themselves when and if we take an active part in them.
 There is no ontological or principled difference between the model and the reality.
 The model of reality and reality itself are two mentally abstracted poles in the continuum of relations between component parts of the (eco) system individual - society - nature.
-The goals of this programme are the analysis and reflection of social and societal processes and states created by people upon their establishment in the social, societal and political sphere.
+The goals of this programme are the analysis and reflection of social and political sphere.
 The emphasis will be on the analysis of discursive practices of social and societal relations and on the modelling of a framework of values, opinions, standpoints, ideologies and prejudices, which regulates social interaction and social influence.